 With the spread of online misinformation, researchers and social media platforms have been preoccupied with finding ways to design scalable interventions to address the spread of misleading and harmful content.
-Aghajari et al. [28] present a literature review of existing interventions, categorizing them as content-, source-, user-, and communityoriented interventions.
-By far the most commonly-known type of intervention is content-based, which focuses on the veracity or credibility of the content.
-Content-based approaches have been implemented by most major social media platforms such as Facebook and Twitter, and include removing, deprioritizing, or labeling content based on its veracity, as determined by expert fact-checkers or an algorithm [28].
+Aghajari et al. [1] present a literature review of existing interventions, categorizing them as content-, source-, user-, and community-oriented.
+By far the most commonly known type of intervention is content-based, which focuses on the veracity or credibility of the content.
+Content-based approaches have been implemented by most major social media platforms such as Facebook and Twitter, and include removing, deprioritizing, or labeling content based on its veracity, as determined by expert fact-checkers or an algorithm [1].
 As our approach in this study focuses on reviewing the content of posts, we primarily discuss the potential interventions against data-driven misinformation in this paper through the lens of content-based approaches.

-Research on efficacy of fact-checking interventions, however promising, has so far presented heterogeneous results [16].
-While interventions are often successful in their goal of correcting people's beliefs, researchers have described the potential for fact-checking to have a backfire effect: to solidify incorrect beliefs [29] and to increase toxicity [30].
-Similarly, the implied truth effect may lead the audience to believe that all other, not-yet-fact-checked content is accurate [31].
-Crowdsourced fact-checking interventions are a promising [15] way of efficiently scaling up fact-checking.
-Yet, it comes with pitfalls, such as the observation that politically-aligned users are unlikely to fact-check each other [14].
+Research on the efficacy of fact-checking interventions, however promising, has so far presented heterogeneous results [46].
+Even though interventions are often successful in their goal of correcting people's beliefs, researchers have described the potential for fact-checking to have a backfire effect: to solidify incorrect beliefs [41] and to increase toxicity [33].
+Similarly, the implied truth effect may lead the audience to believe that all other, not-yet-fact-checked content is accurate [39].
+Crowdsourced fact-checking interventions are a promising way of efficiently scaling up fact-checking [2].
+Yet, these interventions come with pitfalls, such as the observation that politically aligned users are unlikely to fact-check each other [3].

-The heterogeneity in intervention efficacy research may stem from the fact that the underlying misinformation presents a wide variety of types of misleading statements that we are yet to fully understand and, importantly, distinguish between [32].
-Specifically, in their empirical study of fact-checking effectiveness in political news articles, Walter and Salovich [32] find that audiences also struggle to distinguish between opinion- and fact-based pieces, which has a major influence on the effect of misinformation corrections.
-As many works that design and propose misinformation interventions for social media discuss [33, 34], people especially struggle to correctly assess the "gray area" of misleading but factually accurate statements, such as opinions, incorrect interpretations of data, or satire.
-Dataand data visualization-driven misinformation is based on factual data with a potentially opinionated interpretation.
+The heterogeneity in intervention efficacy research may stem from the fact that the underlying misinformation presents a wide variety of types of misleading statements that we are yet to fully understand and, importantly, distinguish between [47].
+Specifically, in their empirical study of fact-checking effectiveness in political news articles, Walter and Salovich [47] find that audiences also struggle to distinguish between opinion- and fact-based pieces, which has a major influence on the effect of misinformation corrections.
+As many works that design and propose misinformation interventions for social media discuss [16, 17], people especially struggle to correctly assess the "gray area" of misleading but factually accurate statements, such as opinions, incorrect interpretations of data, or satire.
+Data- and data visualization-driven misinformation is based on factual data with a potentially opinionated interpretation.
 Studying these forms of misinformation presents an opportunity to fill the research gap in our understanding of engagement with factual but misleading content.
 In this paper, we argue that data-driven misinformation is a distinct type of misinformation that requires special consideration in intervention design.